AI Governance Policy Template

 4. Data Protection & GDPR Compliance

 All AI use must comply with UK GDPR and the Data Protection Act 2018.
-The following requirements apply to all AI deployments involving personal data:
+Where AI is used with personal data, lawful basis, data subject rights, DPIA triggers, and processor obligations must be addressed before deployment.

 5. Governance Structure & Accountability